 Receivables from and payables to affiliates are primarily comprised of excess cash collateral posted to/received from affiliates in relation to derivative activities.
 The Company clears its equity security business through its affiliate, ING Financial Markets LLC, who is registered with the SEC as a securities broker-dealer.

-As of June 30, 2023, the company had a payable balance of \$3,805,761 associated with equity securities that were purchased on margin through its affiliate ING Financial Markets LLC.
+As of June 30,2024, the company had a payable balance of \$4,872,274 associated with equity securities that were purchased on margin through its affiliate ING Financial Markets LLC.

 Derivative financial instruments (affiliates) represent the fair value balances of derivative instruments that the Company has entered with its affiliates.
+The trades are economically hedged.